OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Traditionally, the default recommendation by security experts was to simply use session-based authentication and maintain session data only on the server-side.
 This would automatically prevent any form of tampering with the sessions state, as only the opaque session ID is visible to the client.
 However, even though session-based authentication is still a valid option for mobile apps, scaling considerations have made stateless variants increasingly popular.

 The whole point of stateless authentication is *not* to have any session state on the server (therefore decreasing load on the backend).
 Instead, state is stored in client-side tokens and transmitted with every request.
 In that case, seeing client-side parameters such as <code>isAdmin</code> is a perfectly normal thing.
 To prevent tampering, cryptographic signatures are added to the client-side tokens.
-Of course, there is some potential here for things to go wrong, and popular implementations of stateless authentication sometimes [suffer from vulnerabilities](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
+Of course, there is some potential here for things to go wrong, and popular implementations of stateless authentication sometimes suffer from vulnerabilities.
+For example, in some implementations of JWT it was possible to set deactivate signature verification by [setting the signature type to "None"](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).
+We'll discuss this attack in more detail in the "Testing JSON Web Tokens" chapter.

 In the following sections, we will discuss testing methods for session-based and stateless authentication, as well as best practices for various aspects of authentication.